flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter5/Chapter5.md

 ```

 *prints the last $`n`$ lines.
 The program should behave rationally no matter how unreasonable the input or the value of $`n`$.
 Write the program so it makes the best use of available storage; lines should be stored as in the sorting program of Section 5.6, not in a two-dimensional array of fixed size*.

+Let us first define our behaviour.
+Since we're reading line-by-line we set a *max line size* and an upper bound on the number of lines *tail* can produce.
+Now in the case that we have a line that is longer than the max line size, we have two options

+1. Truncate the line and discard the rest.
+2. Split the line at the limit

+We'll choose the second for now, we also modify `get_line` to ensure that all lines are terminated by a *newline*.

+Now the edge cases for the number of lines to print $`n`$ are $`n < 0`$, $`n = 0`$ and $`n > \text{MAX_LINES}`$.
+For the first edge case, our solution is to reject negative $`n`$ when parsing the arguments.
+If $`n = 0`$, we don't print anything.
+For the last case, we clamp $`n`$ to $`MAX_LINES`$.

+Now that we've defined our behavior we can build a solution fairly easily.

+First let us work out how we will store our lines.
+Since we know upfront that we will have to store at most $`\text{MAX_LINES}`$ each of size $`\text{MAX_SIZE}`$, we use a static `char` buffer `buf`.
+Then we use to index the buffer, copying each string into $`\text{MAX_SIZE}`$ blocks.
+Once the buffer is full, `bufp` wraps around to the start of the buffer, and will write over the *oldest* string.

+At each step we need to store the value of `bufp`, so that we can print the lines at the end.
+To do so we define a *queue* to hold up to $`\text{MAX_LINES}`$ pointers to lines.
+The queue behaves circularly, i.e. when the queue is full the oldest element is overwritten and elements are accessed in a *First-in-first-out* manner.

+The last step is to parse the value of $`n`$ if it exists.
+Our parse code is very simple, we check if the there are any command line arguments.
+If there are we check that the first is of the form `-n`.
+If it is not we throw an error.
+Since there are two error sources:

+1. The first command line argument is not prefixed by `-`.
+2. The first command line argument is prefixed by `-` but is not followed by a non-negative integer

+There are two seperate paths that lead to the some error.
+A simple and clean way to handle this is to put the error code in the `default` path, and use a `goto` to jump from the the error case in the `-` branch to `default`.
+Otherwise we collect the value of $`n`$, clamp it, if it is too large and set-up the queue values to make the queue handle $`n`$ elements.

+The program then runs as follows,

+1. Parse the value of $`n`$ if it exists and configure the *queue*.
+2. Reads lines into the buffer and their pointers into the *queue*
+3. The construction of the queue ensures it contains the last $`n`$ lines in the *FIFO* order.
+4. Print the strings pointed to in the queue.

 ## 5.0 Introduction